Ericsson/codechecker/docs/analyzer/user_guide.md

 statistical analysis support is present.

 ```
-EXPERIMENTAL statistics analysis feature arguments:
+Statistics analysis feature arguments:
   These arguments are only available if the Clang Static Analyzer supports
   Statistics-based analysis (e.g. statisticsCollector.ReturnValueCheck,
   statisticsCollector.SpecialReturnValue checkers are available).

   --stats-collect STATS_OUTPUT, --stats-collect STATS_OUTPUT
-                        EXPERIMENTAL feature.
-Perform the first, 'collect'
+                        Perform the first, 'collect' phase of Statistical
-                        phase of Statistical analysis.
-This phase generates
+                        analysis.
+This phase generates extra files needed by
-                        extra files needed by statistics analysis, and puts
+                        statistics analysis, and puts them into
-                        them into '<STATS_OUTPUT>'.
-NOTE: If this argument is
+                        '<STATS_OUTPUT>'.
+NOTE: If this argument is present,
-                        present, CodeChecker will NOT execute the analyzers!
+                        CodeChecker will NOT execute the analyzers!
   --stats-use STATS_DIR, --stats-use STATS_DIR
-                        EXPERIMENTAL feature.
-Use the previously generated
+                        Use the previously generated statistics results for
-                        statistics results for the analysis from the given
+                        the analysis from the given '<STATS_DIR>'.
-                        '<STATS_DIR>'.
-  --stats               EXPERIMENTAL feature.
-Perform both phases of
+  --stats               Perform both phases of Statistical analysis.
+This
-                        Statistical analysis.
-This phase generates extra files
+                        phase generates extra files needed by statistics
-                        needed by statistics analysis and enables the
+                        analysis and enables the statistical checkers.
+No
-                        statistical checkers.
-No need to enable them
+                        need to enable them explicitly.
-                        explicitly.
  --stats-min-sample-count STATS_MIN_SAMPLE_COUNT, --stats-min-sample-count STATS_MIN_SAMPLE_COUNT
-                        EXPERIMENTAL feature.
-Minimum number of samples
+                        Minimum number of samples (function call occurrences)
-                        (function call occurrences) to be collected for a
-                        statistics to be relevant.(default: 10)
+                        to be collected for a statistics to be relevant.
+                        (default: 10)
   --stats-relevance-threshold STATS_RELEVANCE_THRESHOLD, --stats-relevance-threshold STATS_RELEVANCE_THRESHOLD
-                        EXPERIMENTAL feature.
-The minimum ratio of
-                        calls of function f that must have a certain property
+                        The minimum ratio of calls of function f that must
-                        to consider it true for that function (calculated as calls
+                        have a certain property to consider it true for that
-                        with a property/all calls).
-CodeChecker will warn for calls
+                        function (calculated as calls  with a property/all
+                        calls).
+CodeChecker will warn for calls of f that do
-                        of f that do not have that property.(default: 0.85)
+                        not have that property.(default: 0.85)

 ```